Looking for a copy of this book tracking log? Pop in your email below and it’ll come right to your inbox!

 And, to no one’s surprise, Becca from Hadley Designs surpassed all my wildest dreams.

-The 2020 Reading Chart has the same bubbles for every day of 12 weeks of summer so you can mark off every day that you read during the summer.
+This year the Reading Chart has the same bubbles for every day of 12 weeks of summer so you can mark off every day that you read during the summer.
 Like last year, you can decide if that bubble represents a certain number of books per day or a certain amount of time, and you can have it for reading aloud together or a child reading independently.

 You can mark off the extra bubbles if your summer isn’t a full 12 weeks long, you can black out the weekends if you only want to track week days, and you can also print versions that have the bubbles divided into 2, 3, or 4 sections if you’d like to have multiple children use one chart (or you can print one for each child).